nileshpaliwal/Stock-Prediction-Using-Quandl/README.md

 X = np.array(df.drop(['Prediction'], 1))
 X = preprocessing.scale(X)
 Now, if you printed the dataframe after we created the Prediction column, you saw that for the last 30 days, there were NaNs, or no label data.
-Weíll set a new input variable to these days and remove them from the X array.
+We‚Äôll set a new input variable to these days and remove them from the X array.

 X_forecast = X[-forecast_out:] # set X_forecast equal to last 30
 X = X[:-forecast_out] # remove last 30 from X
-To define our y, or output, we will set it equal to our array of the Prediction values and remove the last 30 days where we donít have any pricing data.
+To define our y, or output, we will set it equal to our array of the Prediction values and remove the last 30 days where we don‚Äôt have any pricing data.

 y = np.array(df['Prediction'])
 y = y[:-forecast_out]
 Linear Regression
 Finally, prediction time!
-First, weíll want to split our testing and training data sets, and set our test_size equal to 20% of the data.
-The training set contains our known outputs, or prices, that our model learns on, and our test dataset is to test our modelís predictions based on what it learned from the training set.
+First, we‚Äôll want to split our testing and training data sets, and set our test_size equal to 20% of the data.
+The training set contains our known outputs, or prices, that our model learns on, and our test dataset is to test our model‚Äôs predictions based on what it learned from the training set.

 X_train, X_test, y_train, y_test = cross_validation.train_test_split(X, y, test_size = 0.2)
 Now, we can initiate our Linear Regression model and fit it with training data.
-After training, to test the accuracy of the model, we ìscoreî it using the testing data.
+After training, to test the accuracy of the model, we ‚Äúscore‚Äù it using the testing data.
 We can get an r^2 (coefficient of determination) reading based on how far the predicted price was compared to the actual price in the test data set.
 When I ran the algorithm, I usually got a value of over 90%.

 # Training
 clf = LinearRegression()